stevenelleman/tandem/services/web-frontend/README.md

 2. `docker run -p 80:80 web-frontend` (running over HTTP, `443:443` for HTTPS)
 3. Run [`Public-API` service](./public-api) (`make run` in `./public-api`)
 3. Open `http://localhost`

-## Questions:
-- How to use separate requests to get the silos, forums, and faceted identities?
-It should be constantly updating.
-User info endpoint?

-## UI Overview:
-Topbar: Faceted Identities, Search bar
-Rightbar: Forums
-Leftbar: Silos
-Bottombar: Panel tabs (undisplayed state, still cached)

-Overkill to be able to swap/collapse bars?
-I like it. `x` and dropdown to express that.

-Internal `workspace`.
-Ideally would be able to handle n panels, but initially just allow a few.

-In the future would like to be able to drag and drop silos, forums, and panel tabs into their own groupings.
-These groupings will be saved for later automatically.
-One question to answer: how will groupings be allowed across FIs?
-I think provided the silos/forums aren't leaked it's fine for the group information to be shared.
-That also begs the question: how will tabs be saved?
-Which FI will they correspond to?
-I would advice all the currently logged-in FIs and there's some easy way to add more FIs.
-That way, even if you're only logged into a single FI you can still access all your tabs.

-## State Management
-There are several types of state that need to be managed:
-- FI Authz Info (Stored as cookies by the browser, which is translated into the FI info)
-- User Info:
-    - Silos
-    - Forums
-    - FI Info
-- Panel data
-    - sources
-    - user-data
-        - current position in document

 How will user-data be organized?
 Also should there be a more comprehensive user action history?
 In other words, a completely private history of metadata.
 It would be pretty cool if this was default scope.
 What would a user history scope look like?
 Also it would likely need to be several scopes: one for each FI and then in combination.
 This seems like a fascinating application of scopes - can the same sources (log entries) be tied together into